 Impress your friends over your next glass of wine with our explanation below.

-What Are Wine Tannins?
+What are Wine Tannins?

 I find that there is added enjoyment when one becomes more knowledgeable about the wine they are drinking and the process it takes to go from grape on the vine to wine in the glass.

 To give a very simple, basic and easy to understand definition of what wine tannins are, consider the following:

 As we will see, these polyphenols are a group of compounds that are extremely important in the wine making process, and this importance increases even more so in red wines.

 Without getting into too technical of a description, these chemicals are highly reactive, meaning that they like to stick to other things and associate spontaneously with a wide range of different compounds.

 Well, these compounds are released from the skins, seeds and stems of the grapes as they soak in the grape juice as soon as the grapes have been pressed.

-How Do Tannins Express In Wine?
+How are Tannins Expressed in Wine?